 In fact, there is one item in the original collection thought to have survived Cromwell’s wrath – and believe it or not, the sole survivor is a spoon!
-That’s because a private buyer – Clement Kynnersley – gave the artefact back to King Charles II when he regained the throne for the monarchy.
+That’s because a private buyer – Clement Kynnersley – gave the artifact back to King Charles II when he regained the throne for the monarchy.

 Believe it or not, it’s not the reigning monarchy who has ownership of the Crown Jewels.
 They technically belong to the State itself, which means that they are rented out to the Queen!